OK-Abhi/simpleAppDeploy/README.md

 ### Clone the repository

-**Make Sure you have installed the git bash,node js and the Visual Studio Code is your default code editor for git bash**
+**Make Sure you have installed the git bash, node js and the Visual Studio Code is your default code editor for git bash**

 - To clone the repository you need to run the below command in your git bash